 1. Because of Winn Dixie by Kate DiCamillo

 If I could only choose one favorite children’s book, this would be it.
 I think this is a jewel of a chapter book.
 Each chapter reads as a character study, yet each chapter builds into a story where the whole is much greater than the sum of its parts.
-Opal, her father, her rescue dog Winn Dixie, her neighbors and employer are all characters that mesmerize with flaws that are both realistic and endearing. [chapter book, ages 8 and up]
+Opal, her father, her rescue dog Winn Dixie, her neighbors, and employer are all characters that mesmerize with flaws that are both realistic and endearing. [middle grade, ages 8 and up]

 To examine any book more closely at Amazon, please click on image of book.